 - "mad, crazy," 1844, American English, from Spanish loco (adj.) "insane," of uncertain origin, perhaps from Arabic lauqa, fem. of 'alwaq "fool, crazy person."
 Loco-weed was the name given to species of western U.S. plants that cause cattle and horse diseases that make them stagger and act strangely.
 But the adjective seems to be the older word.

-- word-forming element meaning "from place to place," from comb. form of Latin locus (see locus).
+- word-forming element meaning "from place to place," from comb. form of Latin locus "a place" (see locus).

 - loco-foco (n.)

 - also locofoco, American English, said to date from 1834 in the sense "self-igniting cigar or friction match," of obscure origin.
 The first element is apparently a misapprehension of the loco- in locomotive ("a word just then becoming familiar" [Century Dictionary]) as "self-, self-moving-."
 The second element is perhaps a jingling reduplication of this, or somehow from Spanish fuego "fire."